ministryofjustice/hmpps-prisoner-to-nomis-update/README.md

 * If the error is recoverable (e.g. calls to another service received a 504) then you can leave the message on the DLQ because a retry should work once the other service recovers.
 * If the error is unrecoverable (e.g. calls to another service received a 400) then you probably have enough information to diagnose the issue and constant failing retries/alerts will be annoying.
 Consider [purging the DLQ](https://prisoner-to-nomis-update-dev.hmpps.service.justice.gov.uk/webjars/swagger-ui/index.html#/hmpps-reactive-queue-resource/purgeQueue).

+#### Activities API breaking changes

+After investigating an error you find the last request was a successful call to the Activities API and that an exception was thrown with a message something like `JSON decoding error: Cannot deserialize value of type uk.gov.justice.digital.hmpps.prisonertonomisupdate.activities.model` then it would appear that a breaking change has been made to the Activities API.

+To fix this see [Updating the Open API specs](#updating-the-open-api-specs).

 #### Duplicate allocations and attendances